Dr Leanne Proops

 I'm a comparative psychologist and ethologist interested in animal social cognition, communication and behaviour.
 I investigate the extent to which social species possess complex cognitive and communicative skills.
 I’m also interested in the perception of emotional signals, human-animal interactions and animal welfare.

 I'm a member of the Centre for Comparative and Evolutionary Psychology and my current research projects include:

 Production and perception of emotional signals in animals.
 Understanding the behavioural and physiological indices of emotional states in animals and the extent to which species are sensitive to the emotional signals of others.

 Comparative Social Cognition.
 Studying abilities in rats and domestic species, with a focus on comparative equid cognition (horses, donkeys and mules).

-Equine Welfare: Determining how environmental challenges affect the welfare of companion and working equids using a range of behavioural and physiological measures.
+Equine Welfare: Determining how environmental challenges and human attitudes affect the welfare of companion and working equids using questionnaires, behavioural and physiological measures.

 Animal Assisted Therapy: Investigating the underlying mechanisms at work during therapy sessions and how positive outcomes can be achieved and improved for the human and animal.